Making futures: the politics of science, technology and innovation

-This impact story, one of a series from the ESRC STEPS Centre, shows how our research revealed new insights about science, technology and innovation.
-From the ‘New Manifesto’ to work on ‘grassroots’ innovation, STEPS researchers have opened up conversations around the world, exploring how citizens can be better involved in shaping the kinds of technologies, innovations and science that can contribute to more sustainable futures.
+This impact story shows how our research revealed new insights about science, technology and innovation.
+From the ‘New Manifesto’ to work on ‘grassroots’ innovation, STEPS researchers have opened up conversations around the world, exploring how citizens can be better involved in shaping the kinds of science, technology and innovation that can contribute to more sustainable futures.

 Science, technology and innovation can be crucial to creating prosperity and wellbeing, but there are big assumptions about how they do it.
 One is that investing in innovation and technology is bound to speed countries towards economic growth as part of a process of modernisation, with benefits trickling down to the poor.
 Another is that universal solutions to grand challenges can be found, if only they can be ‘scaled up’ in the right way.

-In its work on innovation, the ESRC STEPS Centre set out to challenge these assumptions.
+Work by the ESRC STEPS Centre has challenged these assumptions.
 As well as being a force for good, new technology and innovation can bring problems, entrench inequalities, or even be used for violence and oppression.
 And problems of poverty or conflict rarely have a single cause that can be fixed by technology alone.
 This means it’s crucial to think about how decisions are made, who makes them, what values are behind them, what kinds of uncertainties are in play, and how the benefits or risks of innovations are distributed.

 A New Manifesto